 A project of the Council of Michigan Foundations

-The Kresge Foundation and the Council of Michigan Foundations (CMF) believe that community foundations are ideal candidates to support local college access programs because of their long-standing support of college scholarships, their leadership and commitment to local college access efforts, and their position as vital leaders in Michigan communities.
-Created in 2011 with a grant from The Kresge Foundation, the Community Foundation College Access Challenge Grant initiative is geared toward increasing the college-going rate and culture in Michigan by providing endowed funds for college readiness programming, networking opportunities, and scholarships.
+The Kresge Foundation and the Council of Michigan Foundations believe that community foundations are ideal candidates to support local college access programs because of their long-standing support of college scholarships, their leadership and commitment to local college access efforts, and their position as vital leaders in Michigan communities.
+Created in 2011 with a grant from The Kresge Foundation and administered by CMF, the Community Foundation College Access Challenge Grant initiative was geared toward increasing the college-going rate and culture in Michigan by providing endowed funds for college readiness programming, networking opportunities, and scholarships.

 The first round of challenge grants ($500,000) supported 13 Michigan community foundations, leveraged $890,060 in local funding, and helped to establish almost $500,000 in permanently endowed funds at Michigan community foundations.
 These funds will provide support for local college access activities and programs in perpetuity.

-Further investment in the amount of $1.2 million by The Kresge Foundation in 2011 allowed additional Michigan community foundations to participate and supported the learning community with toolkits, networking opportunities, youth grantmaking incentives, and second-tier funding to strengthen the sustainability of local partnerships.
-The initiative works in tandem with the Michigan College Access Network (MCAN), whose mission is to dramatically increase college participation and completion rates, particularly among Michigan’s low income and/or first generation students.
+The initiative worked in tandem with the Michigan College Access Network, whose mission is to dramatically increase college participation and completion rates, particularly among Michigan’s low income and/or first generation students.

 Council of Michigan Foundations.
 (2015, December 9).
 News. https://www.michiganfoundations.org/news/council-michigan-foundations-awarded-650000-statewide-community-foundation-challenge-grant